daniestevez/gr-satellites/README.md

 You must start the software TNC first and the run the `.py` script or the `.grc` file for `kiss_submitter`.

+## Submitting telemetry to FUNcube

+The flowgraphs for the different FUNcube satellites/payloads also support submitting telemetry to the FUNcube server.
+To use this, you need to obtain the "Site Id" (your username) and "Auth code" from your account on the FUNcube server.
+These parameters can then be indicated by using the `--site-id` and `--auth-code` if using the `.py` script or by editing the boxes in the lower right part of the flowgraph if using the `.grc` file.

 ## Submitting telemetry to HIT severs (LilacSat, BY70-1, etc.)